 It’s not very difficult to make your own content calendar.
 In fact, there are platforms that can make it really easy for you, as well as steps you can take yourself to make the task simpler.
 The effort you put in is sure to pay off.

 1. Choose a Platform to Create Content Calendar Organization That Is Stress-Free

 Once you open Microsoft Excel, all you need to do is open a new calendar.
-From here, you will have lots of options to choose from; would you like a 3-month view or a calendar for an entire year?
+From here, you will have lots of options to choose from; would you like a three-month view or a calendar for an entire year?
 With Microsoft Excel, you can add events to your calendar, organize with fonts and colors, and much more…

 Google Sheets is wonderfully useful – and wonderfully free!
 When it comes to how to create a content calendar in Google Sheets, you can combine all of your data into eye-pleasing graphs, charts, etc. There are many templates to choose from, including expense reports, your monthly budget, etc.

 Google Calendar can be used to create content calendar schedules, and not just as a basic calendar.
 Who knew?
 This is a fantastic option if you are not so great at the ‘technical stuff.’
 Using Google Calendar to design a custom editorial calendar couldn’t be easier.

 Tired of spreadsheets?
 Perhaps Loomly is something you’d prefer.
 This stores all of your data in one place, without the use of your typical spreadsheet!
 Instead, use Loomly to take a look at post overviews, and even set up notifications, so you don’t miss a thing with this interactive content calendar.

 You can start out with a 15-day trial, and if you love it, pay monthly for the myriad of features it has on offer.

 CoSchedule is an ultra-flexible way to make your own content calendar.
 Use CoSchedule to show your progress to the higher-ups, see all of your information together, and positively transform the very way you work.